qxm1995716/musrfm/dataloader/rhos_d_preprocess func.md

     update_dem[update_b8mask == 0] = elev[update_b8mask == 0]
 ```

 7).
-Perfoming MAD on the updated DEM to remove some abnormal pixels in the map.
+Perfoming MAD on the top *n* samples in the updated DEM to remove some abnormal pixels in the map.
 ```
     # get the valid gts, as a sequence
     valid_gts = update_dem[update_dem != -111111]